basildane/WakeOnLAN/README.md

 * Automatic check for latest version
 * Supports Wake-Up over the Internet using WOLAgent
 * Event Log shows a history of wake-ups, shutdowns, and exceptions

+# Please read
+Friends, I'm sorry that lately I cannot devote a lot of time to this project.
+I have so many responsibilities with work and family that it just impossible.
+I will try to respond to issues, but don't be offended if it takes a long time.